Multi-graded nilpotent tuples: Introduction

 \section{Introduction}

 Given a complex semi-simple Lie algebra $\mathfrak{g}$, an element $x\in\mathfrak{g}$ is called \textit{regular} if its centralizer in $\mathfrak{g}$ has dimension $\rk \mathfrak{g}$.
-A regular nilpotent element is called p\textit{rincipal nilpotent} -- the set of these elements is studied in detail in \cite{Ko1,Ko2}.
+A regular nilpotent element is called \textit{principal nilpotent} -- the set of these elements is studied in detail in \cite{Ko1,Ko2}.